Mexican mobile phone operator sues IBM for $2.5 billion

 | NEW YORK

-NEW YORK Mexican mobile phone operator Iusacell SA de CV sued IBM Corp on Wednesday, accusing the U.S. technology giant of making fraudulent representations that caused it to lose $2.5 billion in profits.
+NEW YORK Mexican mobile phone operator Iusacell SA de CV sued IBM Corp on Wednesday, accusing the U.S. technology giant of making fraudulent representations that caused it to lose $2.5 billion (1.4 billion pounds) in profits.

-The lawsuit, filed in federal district court in New York, centered on a contract that Iusacell said IBM induced it to enter into in Mexico.
+The lawsuit, filed in federal district court in New York, centred on a contract that Iusacell said IBM induced it to enter into in Mexico.

 "Events subsequent to the execution of the agreement have revealed that IBM both knowingly misrepresented and wrongfully concealed from Iusacell material facts both before and during the parties' relationship," Iusacell said in the complaint.